InventiDevelopment/Automation-Framework/README.md

 - WebDriver configuration YAML file

 All this configuration files are loaded from module's **main** `resources/config` folder.
 By default, `appsConfig.yml` and `webDriverConfig.yml` from `core-automation-framework` module are used and you should provide them into every of your Maven module.
 You can also provide more of your own configuration files by putting them in the same resources folder and supplying their name in `appconfig` and `webdriverconfig` parameters in your TestNG suite (or Maven command).

-### Proxy Configuration
-To use proxy for all of your internet requests, parameters `proxyServer`, `proxyPort`, and `proxyScheme` have to be supplied as Maven command parameters.
-To use proxy with authorization, add `proxyUser` and `proxyPass` parameters similarly.
-Currently supported `proxyScheme` values are `http` and `https`.

 ### Multi-Language Setup
 If you want to test in multiple languages, you should provide a `language` parameter to the Maven when running tests.
 Along with parameter there is a need to set up YAML dictionaries for given languages to the **main** `resources/lang` folder (samples can be seen in `core-automation-framework`'s `resources/lang` folder).
 Dictionary file names have to be corresponding to given language by the ISO 639-1.